systemcarl/weblog/articles/devlogs/blank/markdown-parser.md

     [article file].
 Pulling this optional data into a separate file keeps the article content to the
     article itself,
-and the abstract Markdown file can also rendered to provide a simple preview of
+and the abstract Markdown file can also be rendered to provide a simple preview of
     the article content.

 ### I Do Declare